jorgegv/rage1/doc/SINGLE-USE-BLOBS.md

 - Checks will be implemented to enable DSBUF SUB only in 128K mode.
 SP1BUF SUB will be allowed in both modes.

+- If COMPRESS is 1, then the binary will be stored compressed with ZX0, and decompressed to ORG_ADDRESS before being executed.

 ## Loadertool changes

 - The regular ASM loader will be modified to also load SUBs after all banks have been loaded.
-The loader code will load, swap (if needed) and run the SUB code before jumping to the main program.
+The loader code will load, swap (if needed), decompress (if needed) and run the SUB code before jumping to the main program.

 - The SUBs will be loaded and run in the same order as they are specified in the GAME_CONFIG directive.